 Valparaiso is a medium-sized city located in the state of Indiana.
 With a population of 33,897 people and 15 constituent neighborhoods, Valparaiso is the 26th largest community in Indiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Valparaiso is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Valparaiso is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Valparaiso who work in office and administrative support (13.27%), management occupations (10.45%), and teaching (10.19%).
+Unlike some cities, Valparaiso isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Valparaiso are a mix of both white- and blue-collar jobs.
+Overall, Valparaiso is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Valparaiso who work in management occupations (11.90%), sales jobs (10.82%), and office and administrative support (10.59%).

 In addition, Valparaiso is a college town.
 There are a lot of students in Valparaiso attending college, and as a result Valparaiso provides a number of services, amenities and opportunities geared to the needs and activities of students.